The faculty will explain why GOOD THINGS HAPPEN TO DOCTORS WHO WRITE.

 Conclusion — Your Action Plan to Start Earning Money as a Physician Writer

 By far, the biggest impediment to making money as a physician writer is inertia.
 Attendees will be provided frank advice for defeating intertia (GOYA!).
 In this section, each attendee will also draft a concise action plan to follow to get started as physician writers.
-Attendees will be invited to share their plans with SEAK for feedback.
+Attendees can share their plans with SEAK for feedback.